Network Use Policy UPPS No. 04.01.05

 03.16 University Network – the data and communications infrastructure at Texas State.
 It includes the campus backbone, various local area networks (LANs, such as the ResNet), and all equipment connected to those networks.
 It includes the wired network as well as both the secure (encrypted) and open (un-encrypted) wireless networks.

 03.17 Wireless Network – that part of the university network infrastructure that uses electromagnetic waves (per IEEE 802.11 standards) instead of copper or fiber optic cable to connect computing and communication devices to the rest of the university network and beyond.

 04. GENERAL GUIDELINES

-04.04 The wired component of the University Network is unencrypted.
+04.04 The wired component of the university network is unencrypted.
 Server and application administrators that utilize this network to transmit sensitive or restricted and confidential information are responsible for the security of that information as it traverses the network.
-Examples of available protections include encrypted protocols such as SSL, IPSec, SSH, etc. Contact IT Security for assistance in implementing the necessary protective measures.
-NB.
-Section 04.08 of UPPS No. 04.01.01, Security of Texas State Information Resources describes sensitive and restricted or confidential information.
+Examples of available protections include encrypted protocols such as SSL, IPSec, SSH, etc. Contact the Information Security Office for assistance in implementing the necessary protective measures.
+Section 04.08 of UPPS No. 04.01.01, Security of Texas State Information Resources, describes sensitive and restricted or confidential information.

 a. network scanning and penetration testing;

 d. notification from various sources of planned or completed server procurements;